DeepLearningLisbon/reading-group/rules.md

 - a team of players ⚔️, who are brought together in a quest to defeat this paper

 #### How do we defeat the paper?
 During our virtual battle event we need to tackle different fronts.
-That's why we have different roles.
+That's why we have different roles!
-We need to squeeze it and imprison its essence inside a report artifact!!
-Moreover, we are going to make the resulting artifact available online.
-This way there will always be someone checking if it is still there.
-It will never get out again!

 #### What can you do to help?
 You can join us!
 By choosing any free vacancy on the sidebar, doing you part and joining us during